nikidimitrow/Learning-AUTOSAR-fundamental/README.md

 Facilitates the exchange and update of software and hardware over the service life of the vehicle

+The AUTOSAR standard will serve as a platform upon which future vehicle applications will be implemented and will also serve to minimize the current barriers between functional domains.
+It will, therefore, be possible to map functions and functional networks to different control nodes in the system, almost independently from the associated hardware.

 ## In a nutshell why AUTOSAR?

 a.
 Demands for more services, security, economy and comfort.